Microsoft Teams’ pricing explained

 • Customizable backgrounds.

-Granted, it comes up short when compared with some other collaboration and communication apps.
+Granted, it comes up short compared to other collaboration and communication apps.

-For example, the free version of Pumble offers 2 times more storage space than MS Teams and unlimited message history — something that isn’t even an option in Microsoft Teams — making it one of the best Microsoft Teams alternatives.
+For example, the free version of Pumble — the all-in-one communication app for teams — offers substantially more.
+Pumble has two times more storage space than MS Teams and unlimited message history — something that isn’t even an option in Microsoft Teams — making it one of the best Microsoft Teams alternatives.

 Free plan limitations